Make your website more usable & engaging to your visitors

 There should not be content-dumps or undifferentiated lists of resources.

-You have great expert content.
+You have great, expert legal information to share.
 Don’t put it in long paragraphs.
 People won’t read it, and search engines won’t feature it.

 Instead, lay out your content in formats that people & search engines prefer: